-O = HOW MANY CREDITS DO I NEED TO GET AN NCEA CERTIFICATE?
+• HOW MANY CREDITS DO I NEED TO GET AN NCEA CERTIFICATE?

-Starting with the NCEA Level 1 Certificate you must achieve 60 credits.
-In addition you will need a minimum of 10 credits in Literacy and 10 credits in Numeracy.
+Starting with the NCEA Level 1 Certificate you must achieve 60 credits at Level 1 or above.
+In addition, you will need the 10 credits in Literacy and 10 credits in Numeracy.